-Actions: 7.2.d) Research staff to engage with CROS at the next available opportunity Р Chair, CIWG (DVC, R&E) Next CROS 7.2.e) University to participate in implementation reviews led in line with expectations of Vitae.
-0 Chair, CIWG (DVC, R&E) As set by Vitae 7.3 The signatory funders will ensure that their terms and conditions of, for example, project grants include the expectation that the Research Organisations that they fund will adopt the principles of the revised Concordat. Р DVC (R&E) (On-going) The university will strive to implement the Concordat irrespective of the sources of funding of project grants.
-7.4 The signatories recognise the value of innovation in practices and of sharing practice between institutions and aim to promote these throughout the implementation and review process.
+7.3 The signatory funders will ensure that their terms and conditions of, for example, project grants include the expectation that the Research Organisations that they fund will adopt the principles of the revised Concordat.
+The University will strive to implement the Concordat irrespective of the sources of funding of project grants.
+No actions set A → A DVC (R&E) (On-going) 7.4 The signatories recognise the value of innovation in practices and of sharing practice between institutions and aim to promote these throughout the implementation and review process.
 The funding signatories will consider aligning their support for transferable and career development skills.
-It is expected that Vitae, the national programme dedicated to realising the potential of researchers, funded by the Research Councils, will play a major role in innovating, sharing practice and enhancing the capability of the sector to implement aspects of the Concordat, as well as establishing strategic partnerships between funders. Р DVC (R&E) (On-going) The university supports the work of Vitae in developing the careers of researchers, as evidenced by the university's adoption of the RDF as a reference point for the career development of researchers and engaging with Vitae in related areas of activity.
+It is expected that Vitae, the national programme dedicated to realising the potential of researchers, funded by the Research Councils, will play a major role in innovating, sharing practice and enhancing the capability of the sector to implement aspects of the Concordat, as well as establishing strategic partnerships between funders.
+No actions set A → A DVC (R&E) (On-going) The University supports the work of Vitae in developing the careers of researchers, as evidenced by the University's adoption of the RDF as a reference point for the career development of researchers and engaging with Vitae in related areas of activity.
 7.5 Under public sector equality schemes, employers are required to monitor equality and diversity indicators for their researchers.
 This section focuses on the co-ordination and enhancement of existing information collection and not on the creation of additional data.
-There is a strong presumption that in implementing the Concordat, significant emphasis will be placed on the use of existing data and information sources and on the sharing of good practice between institutions and to provide evidence of its impact. А HR (Equality and Diversity Champion) As mentioned in sections 6.1 and 6.7, the university monitors equality and diversity indicators, using, where possible, existing mechanisms for data collection.
+There is a strong presumption that in implementing the Concordat, significant emphasis will be placed on the use of existing data and information sources and on the sharing of good practice between institutions and to provide evidence of its impact.
+No actions set A → A HR (Equality and Diversity Champion)

+As mentioned in sections 6.1 and 6.7, the University monitors equality and diversity indicators, using, where possible, existing mechanisms for data collection.
 However, it is recognised that, over time, there may be a need to collect relevant information by different means.